srushtishimpi/ML_Regression_Models/FuelConsumption_SLR_1/README.md

 4. Creating a data model
 5. Plotting the data for visualization
 6. Testing the data
-7. Calculating the accuracy of the regression model
+7. Predicting the accuracy of the regression model
 8. Comparing and evaluating best regression model